 The College of Chemistry offers undergraduate degrees in chemistry, chemical biology, and chemical engineering, as well as double majors in chemical engineering and materials science and engineering, and in chemical engineering and nuclear engineering.
-A new option is a concentration in materials chemistry.
+A new option is a concentration in materials chemistry(link is external).

 The college offers doctoral programs in chemistry and chemical engineering, and a master's program in chemical engineering, including a concentration in product development.
 Cross-disciplinary programs are encouraged.